BackupTheBerlios/transcribo/README.txt

 contexts where plain text in complex layouts is needed.

 Transcribo has been designed so as to separate the processing of the input file from the actual rendering algorithm.
-Hence, one can speak of two layers: In the input layer various format-specific frontends parse the input streams and feed them into the renderer (second level).
-More specifically, frontends specific to the supported input formats.
+Hence, there are two layers: In the input layer various format-specific frontends parse the input streams and feed them into the renderer (second layer).

+More specifically, the input layer there must be a front end specific to each supported  input format.
+Front ends do the following:

 * parse the input file,
-* derive the layout structure and
+* derive from it the layout structure and
-* call the renderer to generate
+* use the renderer to generate

-  + a proprietary, tree representation of the document, and
+  + a proprietary tree representation of the document, and
-  + traverse the tree creating a line-by-line representation.
+  + traverse the tree creating a line-by-line representation of the document.

 * Thereafter, the renderer's paginator is called to insert white space as margins, page breaks, create headers and footers etc.